|Rebecca Hysing MPH, RS

 - Take it easy.
 Anyone working or exercising outdoors should avoid overexertion, especially between the hours of 11 am and 6 pm.
 Take hourly breaks in the shade or in air conditioning to relax.
 Take a cool shower or bath as needed.

 Heat Index values are computed for shady light wind conditions.
 Exposure to full sunshine can increase the index values by 15 degrees or more.
 Furthermore, strong winds, particularly with hot, dry air can be very dangerous.
-The Heat Index chart is shown below.

 The Excessive Heat Events Guidebook was developed through a partnership between the Environmental Protection Agency (EPA), the National Oceanic and Atmospheric Administration (NOAA), the Centers for Disease Control and Prevention (CDC), and the Department of Homeland Security (DHS).
 It is designed to help public safety personnel, emergency coordinators, and others plan for and respond to excessive heat events.